Grammar

 • The movie was quite interesting.

-Read more about: Adjective: Definition, Types, and Helpful Examples
+Read more about: Adjective Definition Types and Examples

 4. Adverb Phrase